top of page

 - You don't need a fancy diet or meal plan

-The food groups, or macronutrient, that influences fat storage the most is carbohydrates.
 Before we start demonizing them, it's important to understand carbs and how they influence fat stores in our bodies.

-When you eat a carbohydrate, it gets digested and then they go in your blood stream in the form of glucose molecules.
+When you eat a carbohydrate, it gets digested and then goes in your blood stream in the form of a glucose molecule.
 The amount of glucose you have in your blood is commonly called your blood sugar.
-This glucose can be used as energy but if your body does not require energy right away, the glucose is stored as fat.

 With this information alone, you can see that with a lower blood sugar we store less fat than with a higher blood sugar.